Wartime sexual violence: World War II

 The International Military Tribunal for the Far East did convict Japanese officers "of failing to prevent rape" in the Nanjing Massacre.
 The tribunal, in Tokyo, prosecuted cases of sexual violence and war rape as war crimes under the wording "inhumane treatment", "ill-treatment", and "failure to respect family honour and rights".
 According to the prosecution, in excess of 20,000 women and girls were raped during the first weeks of the Japanese occupation of the Chinese city of Nanjing.
 The War Crimes Tribunal in Tokyo included accounts of sexual violence crimes in the trial testimonies as well as public records.
 On a national level, a commander of the 14th Area Army, General Yamashita, was convicted for, inter alia, "rape under his command".
 Some 35 Dutch comfort women brought a successful case before the Batavia Military Tribunal in 1948.

 It is well known that brutal mass rapes were committed against German women; both during and after World War II.
 According to some estimates, over 100,000 women were raped by Soviet soldiers in Berlin both during and after the Battle of Berlin.

-The phrase "from eight to 80" was used to describe potential victims of Soviet mass-rape.
-"Red Army soldiers don't believe in 'individual liaisons' with German women", wrote the playwright Zakhar Agranenko in his diary when he was serving as an officer of the marine infantry in East Prussia.
-"Nine, ten, twelve men at a time – they rape them on a collective basis."
-Rape was regarded by men in the Soviet army as a well-deserved form of punishment, whether the civilians had anything to do with the war or not.
-In total, historians estimate that over two million German women were raped.
+Historians estimate that over two million German women were raped following the country's surrender.

 Rapes were also committed against allied nationals during the war; for example, Marocchinate (Italian for "Moroccan' deeds") is a term which is applied to the mass rape and killings of Italian civilians by the Moroccan Goumiers, colonial troops of the French Expeditionary Corps (FEC), commanded by General Alphonse Juin, after the Battle of Monte Cassino in Italy during World War II.
 It was estimated that 2,000 women and 600 men were raped and most of these crimes took place in the rural area between Naples and Rome.